 Owners/Directors of the commercial entity, those who have responsibility for the superyacht / vessel can be held personally liable where maritime cyber risk management has not been appropriately addressed.

-A failure to demonstrate that cyber risks have been appropriately managed could result in refusal of the issue of a Document of Compliance after 1st January 2021 and may prevent a vessel from operating commercially.
+A failure to demonstrate that cyber risks have been appropriately managed and IMO regulations adherred to could result in refusal of the issue of a Document of Compliance after 1st January 2021 and may prevent a vessel from operating commercially.

 What can happen if

 - Refusal of issue of the Document of Compliance (for yachts of 500GT and over)

 - Risk of privacy exposure for the Yacht owning entity, crew members and guests

 - PR, Brand & reputational damage

 - Court cases – cost, damages and loss of earning

 What is Cyber-Security Risk Management?Rapid advancements in technology has resulted in the world becoming ever increasingly dependent on its ability to stay connected and cyber-attacks continue to grow in number and sophistication.
 Operating and Information systems on superyachts are becoming increasingly complex, autonomised and vulnerable to cyber security incidents which could ultimately result in critical systems being disabled, assets being exposed and potentially lives at risk.
 Regulatory compliance is critical but a cyber-security risk management program should be paramount to any organisation looking to protect its people, assets and reputation.